 Who is Eligible for LDCT?

-- Are you between the ages of 55 and 77?
+- You between the ages of 55 and 77

-- Do you smoke cigarettes now or are you a former cigarette smoker who quit less than 15 years ago?
+- You smoke cigarettes now or are you a former cigarette smoker who quit less than 15 years ago

-- On average, do/did you smoke one pack per day for 30 years or two packs a day for 15 years?
+- You smoked, on average, one pack per day for 30 years or two packs a day for 15 years

-- Are you symptom-free from lung cancer?
-(Symptoms may include hoarseness, a worsening cough, shortness of breath, unintentional weight loss and coughing up phlegm or blood.)
+- You are not experiencing lung cancer symptoms, which may include hoarseness, a cough, shortness of breath, unintentional weight loss and coughing up phlegm or blood